NP6/npush-ios/README.md

 ### React Native Implementation

+To implement NPush SDK in your React Native application, follow these steps:

 ### Create react package

-Declare a new ReactPackage by creating a new file implementation file called **NPushModule.h**
+Create a new file implementation file called NPushModule.h.

 <details>